<img src="https://secure.leadforensics.com/51024.png" style="display:none;">

 arrow_back

-Application packaging and testing have always been processes that are somewhat shrouded in mystery, siloed off from the rest of the IT organization.
-But now that the end-to-end process is becoming increasingly automated for leading-edge organizations where even non-technical application owners are empowered through self-service to package low-to-medium complexity applications themselves, everyone needs to know what a standard well-documented process looks like.
-Therefore, I want to walk you through the entire thing step by step from birth (the end user requests the application) to death (the application is retired).
+Application packaging and testing processes have in the past seemed mysterious, often siloed off from the rest of the IT organization.
+But now that the end-to-end process is becoming increasingly automated, with forward-thinking organizations enabling non-technical application owners to package low-to medium complexity applications themselves through self-service, understanding the underlying process is essential for problem solving, optimization, risk management, innovation, collaboration, compliance and quality assurance.
+That is why I want to walk you through the entire process step by step, from birth (the end user requests the application) to death (the application is retired).
+The steps are as follows:

 In addition, they will need to know any test login accounts (to be able to test the application), what CPU architecture that application supports, and what dependencies there might exist.
 They will also need to know whether the app is to be supported on physical machines or uses different platforms or App-V virtualization, such as Citrix, AVD, or Microsoft Intune.
 Finally, they need to understand the scope of the distribution.
 Will this application be deployed company-wide or just rolled out to a few people?
 At the end of the initiation phase, you should have all of the information you need to go into the packaging phase.